-You can apply for any costs related to your project, including for example; equipment, insurance, sessional staff costs, volunteer expenses, staff salaries, marketing and promotion, evaluation and monitoring systems, rent etc.
+You can apply for between £1,000 and £10,000 towards any cost related to your project, including for example; equipment, insurance, sessional staff costs, volunteer expenses, staff salaries, marketing and promotion, rent etc.

 You can also include costs that will help to build the capacity and/or sustainability of your organisation - for example, training for volunteers, or a piece of software that would enable you to better track your beneficiary outcomes in relation to this project.